 - Anita Diamant wanted to do something different with her writing life.
 The result is her best-selling novel The Red Tent.

-- Jan Karon, author of beloved Mitford Series (nine novels plus seven related gift books) has tapped into something deep and needy in the American spirit.
+- Jan Karon, author of the beloved Mitford Series (nine novels plus seven related gift books) has tapped into something deep and needy in the American spirit.

 - Nancy Kress is the award-winning author of twenty-one books: thirteen novels of science fiction or fantasy, one YA novel, two thrillers, three story collections, and two books on writing.